A few years ago, right before I started this blog, I was pretty deep into extreme couponing.

 I also grew tired of doing multiple transactions every time I went to the store.
 It became a big hassle.

-Finally, I decided my time was worth more than saving $0.50 on green beans.
+Finally, I decided my time was worth more than saving a few cents on grocery items that I may not need in the first place.
 I realized I could be earning money with my time instead of spending money, even if the things I was buying were pretty cheap after using coupons.
-Even something simple like taking surveys for cash with Survey Junkie would have helped my financial situation more than using coupons.

 3. I Was Tired of Clutter